Make It Yours

 These commands are already loaded in .claude/commands/:

-/daily - Morning brief.
+/morning - Morning brief.
 Scans your files, surfaces what matters today.

 /weekly - Weekly review.
 What got done, what didn’t, what’s next.

-/push - push file changes to github”
+/push - Commit and push changes to GitHub.

 Customizing Commands